Cast

 Concert in French, with surtitles in French and English.

-Monday March 9th, the “15 minutes with” will take place at 7:30p.m (subject to confirmation).
+Monday March 9th, the “15 minutes with” will take place at 7:30p.m at the Foyer Royal, in the presence of the conductors Emiliano Gonzalez Toro and Mathilde Etienne.

 Available upon presentation of your ticket for the same evening’s performance, subject to availability.